johnstontrav/klairejohnston-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 description: >-
   I created a tiny read called 'Paper Factory' - it is one story told in just fourteen poems.
 This hasn't yet found the acclaim of a story I wrote in just EIGHT words.
-(Brevity can truly be a source of genius, huh?!)
+(Brevity can truly be a source of genius, right?!)
 featuredpost: false
 featuredimage: /img/billboard.png
 tags: